swaminathanj/fsd/main.md

 ## Deployment (1 hour)

 * Create a GitHub repository and drag-n-drop your Django project code to the repository
-* Follow the instructions in https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/ to deploy the Django project.
+* Follow the instructions in https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/ to deploy your working Django project.
   * Clone the repository from GitHub to PythonAnywhere
+  * Configure Web app settings.
-  * Modify Web application settings and WSGI configuration.
+  * Modify WSGI configuration and settings files.
-* Note: You may have to do some troubleshooting beyond the instructions provided in order to make it work.
+* Note: You may have to do some troubleshooting beyond the instructions provided depending on the errors you get.

 ## Conclusion